Phone

 How do I know which calculation method to use?

-The CRA provides options: no-calculation, quick method, or installment calculation method.
-A CPA can help select the most accurate and beneficial method for your business.
+A CPA can help you choose the most accurate and tax-efficient method for your situation.

 Can corporate tax installments be adjusted during the year?